nice-digital/consultations/functional-tests/README.md

 ### Environment variables

 When we deploy the webapp with Octo we use variable substitution to change settings in [appsettings.json](Comments/appsettings.json).
 When we're running via Docker, we don't have this luxury.
 So we have to use environment variables when we run the container(s) to pass in these settings.
-Run the following from your terminal:
+Run the following, with the correct values, from your terminal:

 ```sh
 export DEFAULT_CONNECTION=""